 Thomas Jansen, Test Coordinator.

-In this blog series we talk to test professionals from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test professional busy.
+In this blog series, we speak with testing professionals from various industries.
+At Testersuite , we like to hear the diverse views on testing and what makes a test professional tick.

 In this edition of Let's Talk About Test, meet Thomas JansenTest coordinator at Elisabeth-TweeSteden Hospital.